-Tools you need to paint a room
+Tools you need to prep and paint a room

 The secret to achieving a flawless finish for your paint job isn’t just in the technique; you need to arm yourself with the best tools if you want to paint walls that wow.